Associate Professor, Education

 Dr. Courtney Woods is an environmental health scientist with broad interests in understanding how social, economic and political factors intersect to influence exposure to environmental hazards.
 Her previous work has been in partnership with predominantly black communities in rural settings in the southeastern United States and northeastern Brazil.
 Woods has employed participatory environmental monitoring and photography to investigate the impacts of industrial activity on neighboring communities.
 As a Thorp Faculty Engaged Scholar, Woods will work closely with communities in eastern North Carolina to determine the impact of industrial animal agriculture and solid waste management practices on air and water quality.
 Woods will also study generational differences in perception of environmental health risks to develop effective methods for engaging residents across ages.

-For current information on Courtney Woods, visit her faculty page.
+For current information, visit Courtney Woods’ faculty page.

 Classes I – VI